-Quite simply, you may prefer to rent a camper van rather than a motorhome because a conversion van is likely to be easier to drive around, which can make a big difference if you’re planning on spending time in places that are hard to reach with larger vehicles.
+Quite simply, you may prefer to rent a camper van rather than a motorhome because a conversion van is likely to be easier to drive around (and park), which can make a big difference if you’re planning on spending time in places that are hard to reach with larger vehicles.

-Take it from me – we’ve covered thousands of miles traveling in a few short weeks during our last cross-US road trip in our Sprinter camper van, and after all those miles on that trip we were grateful that our van drives more like a car than a bus or motorhome and doesn’t require much, if any, packing up when we’re ready to hit the road to travel each drive-day!
+We’ve covered thousands of miles traveling in a few short weeks during one of our cross-US road trips in our Sprinter camper van, and after all those miles on that trip, we were grateful that our van drives more like a car than a bus or motorhome and doesn’t require much, if any, packing up when we’re ready to hit the road to travel each drive-day!